 7. When did you decide you wanted to be a writer?
 Were there any books that were the catalyst to starting you on this path?

-9. What is next for Jeff O’Brien?
+9. What is going on with David Barbee?
 You recently released Taterskinheads through Bizarro Pulp Press, and Laser House on The Prarie is coming out through Excession Press.
 Do you have another book ready to put out into the world or are you finishing something up?
 Are you gonna make us wait awhile for the next one?

 10. Tell us about your most recent release.
-How has it been received to previous releases?
+How has it been received compared to previous releases?
 What’s the buzz like for the new one getting ready to come out?